 4. Product Selection

-Please note, for high vibration situations (e.g. single joist ceilings) additional fibre reinforcement will need to be added to pre-mixed lime plasters before use.
+Please note, for high vibration situations (e.g. single joist ceilings) additional fibre reinforcement may need to be added to pre-mixed lime plasters before use.
 Trials are strongly recommended before any product is chosen.

-Plastic Lath: A hard setting render will be required, such as undercoat Lime Green Forte.
+Plastic Lath: A hard setting render works better, such as our undercoat Lime Green Forte.

 Reed Board: As for Wooden lath (see above)

-Good quality work on laths generally requires 3 coats.
+Good quality work on laths generally requires 3 coats, though sometimes only 2 coats were used historically.
 Due to the huge variations in lath sizing and design, trials must always be undertaken to ensure the compatibility of lime plaster with the lath system.

-Lime plaster or render should always be mixed to a stiff, plastic consistency.
+Lime plaster should always be mixed to a stiff, plastic consistency.
 It should not be so wet that it runs or drips off the trowel

 On wooden laths the plaster should be applied in a diagonal direction to the laths ensuring the lime plaster pushes through the gaps in the lath fully, so a “nib” forms on the other side.
 The front of the lath is covered by approx. 8mm.
 Other work likely to cause vibrations must not be carried out until the first coat has set.
 This coat must be well scratched once the lime plaster has set, but while it is still green with a diamond pattern 45° to the laths.
 For curing / setting times, see relevant datasheets.

 A thin skim of fine lime plaster will give the desired texture and smoothness, often no more than 3mm thick.
 Adequate time between coats must be left, normally around 1 week.
-Recommended products are Non hydraulic “Fine Stuff” or Lime Green Solo.
+Recommended products are our “Fine Stuff” or our faster setting option Lime Green Solo.

-To find out more about any of our products or build systems, and how you can use them effectively, call Lime Green today on 01952 728611 or email us and we'll be happy to answer your questions.
+To find out more about any of our products or build systems, and how you can use them effectively, call Lime Green today on 01952 728611 or contact your local stockist to purchase products.

 Further reading :